-- If the vehicle is parked facing downhill, turn the front wheels so that they point towards the kerb. - If the vehicle is parked facing uphill, turn the front wheels so that they point away from the kerb. - Secure the vehicle as usual by applying the electronic parking brake firmly and putting it in 1st gear.
+• If the vehicle is parked facing downhill, turn the front wheels so that they point towards the kerb.

+• If the vehicle is parked facing uphill, turn the front wheels so that they point away from the kerb.

+• Secure the vehicle as usual by applying the handbrake firmly and putting it in 1st gear.

 - Take measures to reduce the risk of injury when you leave your vehicle unattended. - Never park where the hot exhaust system could ignite inflammable materials, such as dry grass, low bushes, spilt fuel etc. - Never allow vehicle occupants to remain in the vehicle when it is locked.
 They would be unable to open the vehicle from the inside, and could become trapped in the vehicle in an emergency.
 In the event of an emergency, locked doors will delay assistance to vehicle occupants. - Never leave children alone in the vehicle.
-They could set the vehicle in motion, for example, by releasing the electronic parking brake or the gearshift lever, which would cause the vehicle to move, but uncontrollably. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
+They could set the vehicle in motion, for example, by releasing the handbrake or the gearbox lever. - Depending on weather conditions, it may become extremely hot or cold inside the vehicle.
 This can be fatal.